 The trackball first came to popularity with Missile Command, an Atari arcade game introduced in 1980 that used a 4″ ball.
 Atari developed a smaller Trak-Ball (right) accessory to provide a similar experience with the popular Atari 2600 video game console.

 The next development in mouse technology was the introduction of multiple buttons.
-Engelbart’s original design and the Telefunken Rollkugel were single button devices, but the mouse Engelbart demonstrated in 1968 (left) had three buttons.
-The cord attached to the back of the mouse, where it got tangled too easily, but you can see from the image how the mouse earned its name.
+Engelbart’s original design and the Telefunken Rollkugel were single-button devices, but the mouse Engelbart demonstrated in 1968 (left) had three buttons.
+The cord attached to the back of the mouse, where it got tangled too easily, but you can see from this image how the mouse earned its name.

-At its Palo Alto Research Center (PARC), Xerox was busy inventing the GUI.
+At its Palo Alto Research Center (PARC), Xerox was busy inventing the Graphical User Interface (GUI).
 It created a 3-button mouse for its Alto computer, which was developed in 1973.
 The original Alto mouse used a steel ball, but Xerox eventually switched to an optical design, likely due to maintenance issues with a ball mouse.

 Until 1983, personal computers didn’t ship with any type of GUI – they were text-based devices that had graphics modes, but graphics were not used by default.